Devil's Dyke, Hertfordshire: Possible association with Julius Caesar

+Caesar gave details of crossing the Thames and proceeding north towards the stronghold.
+He possibly crossed the Thames at Brentford, although other locations have been posited.

 The theory that Wheathampstead was attacked by Caesar was supported by Sir Mortimer Wheeler, who carried out a 1932 excavation of the site.
 The sign at the entrance to the Dyke states that it is the probable place (based on the assertions of Sir Mortimer), which has led to the claim often being repeated as an established fact.
 No archaeological evidence exists of 1st-century military activity in Hertfordshire.

 Related sites

-Essex

-Loughton Camp, according to Roger Nolan (2018), was the previous marching camp used prior to the presumed assault on Devil's Dyke.

 Hertfordshire

 Some archaeologists, including Sir Barry Cunliffe, suggest that the Wheathampstead earthwork was connected with other local earthworks, particularly Beech Bottom Dyke, four miles to the south west.

 This theory implies a single defensive earthwork running from the River Lea to the River Ver, and possibly a large enclosed settlement.
 The fortifications were probably erected by King Cunobelinus to define areas of land around their tribal centre at Verlamion – the predecessor of the later Roman city of Verulamium.